Best Way to Treat Canalicular Stenosis

 You should discuss possible treatment plans with your doctor before proceeding.
 If your symptoms of Canalicular Stenosis are mild and don’t interfere with your life much, treatment can be as simple as using an over-the-counter eye drop to relieve dry eyes or a topical ointment to control eye-watering.

-If you were treating your cancer with Taxotere, do not hesitate to contact Hotze Runkle to discuss your available legal options.
-Our team can review the circumstances of your case and determine whether you might be entitled to compensation from the manufacturer.
-We will advocate for your rights and fight by your side for the justice you deserve.
+If you were treating your cancer with Taxotere, do not hesitate to take the online case evaluation quiz in order to get in touch with Hotze Runkle PLLC and find out about your available legal options.
+Our team will review the circumstances of your case and determine whether you might be entitled to compensation from the manufacturer.
+We are advocating for the rights of people affected nationwide.
+We fighting for the justice you deserve.

-Take our Taxotere Evaluation Quiz right now to find out if you qualify for a lawsuit.
+Visit our Video FAQ page to learn more about the case and our attorneys, and then take our Taxotere evaluation quiz right now to find out if you qualify for a lawsuit.